 Cliques might also have a variety of “rules,” both spoken and unspoken.
 These can govern how the kids involved are supposed to dress, who they socialize with, who should be ostracized, and even what they eat and drink or what substances they take.

-“Cliques are most problematic in middle and high school, but can also affect elementary students,” says Dr. Salvador.
-“The power dynamics inherent in cliques are especially challenging for young people who have not yet figured out their own value system and can be pressured into following unhealthy beliefs or behaviors in an effort to fit in.”
+"Cliques are most problematic in middle and high school, but can also affect elementary students," says Jenkins.
+"The power dynamics inherent in cliques are especially challenging for young people who have not yet developed their own value system and can be pressured into engaging in problematic behaviors just to fit in."

 Four ways parents can help